canburak/prometheus-poc/README.md

 # Motivation

-This is a proof of concept setup that can monitors a website.
+This is a proof of concept setup that can monitor a website.

 Infrastructure consists of: